JerrickTram/Optimal-Tramsport/content/_index.md

 Some of the topics covered will include, but not limited to:

-* Functions of Industrial Engineering and Operations Research Professionals
+* History of Industrial Engineering and Operations Research
 * Production/Manufacturing Planning
 * Reliability Engineering
 * Project Management